 For those who are unemployed, the dangers are equal if not greater.
 Scammers don’t care if you’re already down on your luck.
 What they’re concerned about is gaining access to your personal information.
 So it’s not at all uncommon to for scammers to place ads for jobs that don’t exist and then try to coerce job searchers to provide personal and even financial information under the guises of getting what sounds like a great job.

 It’s tough to protect yourself from data breaches, but you can protect yourself from employment scams if you’re actively seeking a job.
 Be cautious, as always.
 And understand how to protect your identity.
 Here are some tips to help you avoid employment and unemployment scams that can lead to identity theft:

 One employment scam that’s often seen is when job seekers are asked to provide their social security number before an interview so the company can do a preliminary background check.
 If this happens to you, politely refuse.
 Not only is this something that should immediately cause concern for you, but it’s illegal.
 Legitimate employers cannot do a background check until after they have interviewed you.

 If a potential employer requests credit or bank account information for the purposes of doing a credit check, beware.
 A credit check can be completed with your name, address, and a social security number.
 It’s not necessary for you to provide any account information at all.

-- Be attentive when applying for jobs online.
 Much communication passes between employers and potential employees online these days.
 Unfortunately, identity thieves know that, and they’re using this opportunity to steal identities.
 Always pay attention to the email addresses of the people you’re communicating with.
 Usually, official communications come from company email addresses, not personal email addresses.
 A personal email address could be an indicator that you’re being scammed.